Service being provided

 Who we share the information with

-The information you provide is held in electoral registers which are managed by electoral registration officers who, using information received, keep two registers – the full electoral register and the open (edited) register.
+The information you provide is held in electoral registers which are managed by the Electoral Registration Officer who, using information received, keep two registers – the full electoral register and the open (edited) register.

 The full register is published once a year and is updated every month and can only be supplied to the following people and organisations: